 - a.
-For a declaration that the Orders constitute a prohibition of access to Plaintiff's Insured Property. - b.
-To certify the class under Rule 23(b)(2). - c.
-To direct notice to the class. - d.
-For a declaration that the prohibition of access by the Orders is specifically prohibited access as defined in the Policy. - e.
-For a declaration that the Orders trigger coverage under the Policy. - f.
-For a declaration that the Policy provides coverage to Plaintiff for any current, future and continued civil authority closures of businesses in Pennsylvania due to physical loss or damage directly or indirectly from the Coronavirus under the Civil Authority coverage parameters. - g.
-For a declaration that the Policy provides business income coverage in the event that Coronavirus has directly or indirectly caused a loss or damage at the Plaintiff's Insured Property or the immediate area of the Plaintiff's Insured Property. - h.
+For a declaration that the Civil Authorities Orders constitute an insured impairment on the operation of Plaintiff's Insured business Property. - b.
+To certify the proposed Class under Rule 23(b)(2). - c.
+To direct notice to the Class under Rules 23. - d.
+For a declaration that the Civil Authorities' Orders constitute the type of restriction on business operations that is defined in the Policy. - e.
+For a declaration that the Civil Authorities' Orders trigger coverage under the Policy. - f.
+For a declaration that the Policy provides coverage to Plaintiff for any current, future and continued Civil Authority closures of its businesses due to physical loss or damage directly or indirectly from the COVID-19 pandemic under the Policy's Civil Authority coverage parameters.

+- g.
+For a declaration that the Policy provides business income coverage in the event that COVID-19 has directly or indirectly caused a loss or damage at the Plaintiff's Insured Properties or the immediate area of the Plaintiff's Insured Properties. - h.
 For such other relief as the Court may deem proper.